KYC IN BLOCKCHAIN PROJECTS TO VERIFY THE IDENTITY OF CUSTOMERS 2

 Traditional KYC Systems

-The identity of a person can be easily identified through documents issued by the State, such as passports, birth certificates, social security cards or driving licences.
-However, this method is only good when face-to-face.
-If you need to confirm a person’s identity at a distance, it is easy to bypass him by getting the original or a copy of the desired document.
+KYC IN BLOCKCHAIN PROJECTS TO VERIFY THE IDENTITY OF CUSTOMERSThe identity of an individual can easily be traced with the help of documents issued by the State; such as passports, birth certificates, social security cards or driving licences.
+However, this is good only face-to-face.
+If you need to verify a person’s identity from a distance, it is fairly easy to circumvent him by obtaining the original or a copy of the required document.

-To reduce the risks of such fraud the «Know your client» procedure was invented.
-This has greatly improved the reliability of identity checks, but has rendered the verification process ineffective, lengthy and opaque in terms of the use of users’ personal and business data.
+The «Know your client» procedure was invented to reduce the risks of such fraud.
+This has considerably improved the reliability of identity checks but has rendered ineffective, long and not transparent the verification process in respect of the use of users’ personal and business data.

 The traditional KYC procedure mostly involves three elements:

-Application of the Client Identification Program (CIP).
-Verification of documents on various state and corporate blacklists.
-There is no single standard for this procedure.
-Organizations choose the means of control according to their capabilities and the requirements of the necessary jurisdiction.
-It could be the same documents or fingerprints or facial scans.
+• Application of the Client Identification Program.
+The verification of documents against different state and corporate blacklists.
+There is no unified pattern for this process.
+And organizations select the control option in correspondence with their own possibilities and the demands of the required jurisdiction.
+It might be the same documents or fingerprints or a face scan.

-This is the main drawback of traditional KYC systems – every inspection requires time and money.
-In addition, this approach poses a security risk as personal data is transferred from client to server at each check and can be intercepted.
+This is a big minus of classic KYC systems – each check requires time and resources.
+Moreover, this method is vulnerable from a security point of view, because at every check personal data is transmitted from the client to the server and can be intercepted.
 And bank servers can be hacked.

 KYC-systems developed on blockchain

-The identity confirmation algorithm in the bank example above will look like this:
+The confirmation algorithm of identity in the bank example above will look something like this:

-• The user submits the documents for the KYC procedure to one of the banks, where he wants to take out a loan or use another service.
+Document Submission The user submits the necessary documents for the KYC procedure to a chosen bank for a loan or service.

-A similar concept of the KYC platform based on blockchain has already found practical implementation.
-The best known example is the joint project of IBM, Deutsche Bank, HSBC, Mitsubishi UFJ Financial Group (MUFG) and Treasuries of Cargill, which provides an efficient, secure and decentralized mechanism for verifying, collecting, storing, updating and sharing KYC data.
+A similar idea of the blockchain-based KYC platform has already found its practical implementation.
+Among the best-known examples of such a project, one should point out the joint work of IBM, Deutsche Bank, HSBC, Mitsubishi UFJ Financial Group (MUFG), and Treasuries of Cargill.
+This collaboration proposes an efficient, secure, and decentralized mechanism of verification, collection, storage, update, and sharing of KYC data.

 How Blockchain improves KYC

-KYC’s blockchain-based utilities will help save money and improve personal data security in any industry where identity checks are needed.
-Let’s look at the benefits of such systems.
+Blockchain-based KYC utilities will definitely lead to cost cuts and improve personal data security in literally any field where identity checks are required.
+Now, let’s look at the advantages of such systems.

 User data collection

-As it is now.
-Currently, in the financial, banking, public and other sectors, users’ personal data are collected and stored in centralized systems (repositories).
-Every time someone requires access to this data, it is sent from the KYC provider’s repository to the company’s devices requesting access to the data.
+As it is now: Currently, in financial, banking, public, and other sectors, users’ personal data are collected and kept within centralized systems-repositories.
+Every time someone needs access to this data, from the repository of the KYC provider, the data goes directly to the requesting company’s devices.

-What’s going on with the blockchain.
-Personal data will be collected by individual participants (banks, government agencies, companies or users themselves) and stored in a decentralized network.
-Access to the data will be provided directly by authorized users or third parties.
+What’s happening with blockchain: each participant – collected personal data in person, be it banks, government agencies, companies, or users themselves, is stored in a decentralized network.
+The data will be accessed directly by the authorized user or any third party.

-In this case it will be possible to provide access not to the user’s personal data, but to a special identification card, which certifies the successful completion of the procedure.
-In this way, personal data will be protected and third parties will be able to verify the identity of their client.
+In this case, it will be possible to give access not to the personal data but to the specific identification card that attests to the successful completion of this procedure.
+By doing so, personal information will be kept safe, and any third party will be able to confirm whether their client is who he claims to be.

-• Complies with new data protection laws such as the new EU General Data Protection Regulation (GDPR)
+• Conforms to the latest data protection legislation, including new EU General Data Protection Regulation GDPR

-How will the blockchain.
-The routing of KYC workflows can be coded into smart contracts and standardized across all industries.
-In such an ecosystem, data exchange will be as reliable as monetary transactions in bitcoin or ethereum cryptocurrency payment systems.
+How the blockchain will be able to route the KYC workflows coded into smart contracts and standardized across all industries.
+Data exchange in such environment would be fail-safe as monetary transactions in a bitcoin or ethereum cryptocurrency payment systems.

 • No need for manual surveillance.